Nitro4542/centauri-dl/README.md

 # centauri-dl

-A YouTube downloader made using CustomTkinter.
+A YouTube downloader made with CustomTkinter.

 ## License